oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      RECOMMENDED.
 The client MUST NOT use the authorization code more than once.
-If an authorization code is used more than once, the authorization server MUST deny the request and SHOULD revoke (when possible) all tokens previously issued based on that authorization code.
+If an authorization code is used more than once, the authorization server MUST deny the request and SHOULD revoke (when possible) all access tokens and refresh tokens previously issued based on that authorization code.
 The authorization code is bound to the client identifier and redirect URI.